KenKout/lms_notification/README.md

   6. Set the **Check Interval** to 5 minutes.

   7. Click **Create a Monitor**.

+  8. For example, if you have 21 course, create 3 monitors.
+Because each run it will check 10 links, so it need 3 monitors.

-  Now, UptimeRobot will ping your Replit project every 5 minutes, keeping it active.
+  Now, UptimeRobot will ping your Vercel project every 5 minutes, keeping it active.

 ## Setup